Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Instead of just listening to or reading an individual word or phrase, and then repeating it in order to remember it (like you do with Babbel most of the time), the Pimsleur audio lessons ask you to say words or phrases and respond to a native speaker in the context of an actual conversation.

 That’s the most important point here – you’re getting simulated real-world experience.
-And if we’re being honest, this is about the best environment for truly learning a new language.
+And if we’re being honest, this is about the best environment for truly mastering a new language.
 This is in comparison to just listening to and repeating words in a vacuum.

 Flexibility In Learning